Westgate Mall (Georgia): Closure and demolition

 Macon Mall siphoned off most of the business from Westgate Mall starting in 1975, which ultimately led to its deterioration.
 The mall was mostly empty by 1978, and an attempt was made to turn Westgate into an outlet mall.
 Later, Wal-Mart was added in 1988 and Scotty's Builders Supply replaced the Piggly Wiggly on the north side.
 Burlington Coat Factory replaced Key Wholesale Distributors, where Newberry's originally stood.

 All of these efforts proved futile to save a mall with no department store anchors in close proximity to the Macon Mall.
 Between 1994 and 1995, the mall was demolished, save for Wal-Mart, Home Depot, and the movie theater, which was also later demolished.

 Westgate Shopping Center

 The strip mall that replaced Westgate Mall included, in addition to Burlington and Wal-Mart, Media Play, PetSmart, Officemax, Shoe Carnival, and Home Depot, which replaced Scotty's.
 Westgate eventually fell into decline again, and by 2019 was 86% empty.
-Most of the tenants moved to the nearby strip mall Eisenhower Crossing, including Home Depot and Pet Smart.
+Most of the tenants moved to the nearby strip mall Eisenhower Crossing, including Home Depot and PetSmart.
 In 2015, Burlington moved to Macon Mall.

 As of 2020, a new developer, Uptown Realty, has begun redevelopment of the Westgate Shopping Center.
 Now to be known as Middle Georgia Industrial Park, the area will become a complex intended to feature office facilities, warehouses, and retail stores.